Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/bleeding-pipe.md

 ## We recommend that you take this seriously.

-This vulnerability has already been exploited many times and many 1.7.10/1.12.2 modpacks are vulnerable.
+This vulnerability has already been exploited many times and many 1.7.10/1.12.2 modpacks are vulnerable, however any other version of Minecraft can be affected if an affected mod is installed.

 This vulnerability can spread past the server to infect any clients that might join, though we do not know if the activity we have observed does that.